 - Psychiatric issues, including irritability that might lead to depression

-In the later stages of the disease, patients are likely to be fully dependent upon a caregiver.
+In the later stages of the disease, it's common to be fully dependent upon a caregiver.

 The University of Kansas Health System offers movement disorder specialists who are entirely dedicated to diagnosing and treating movement disorders such as Huntington's disease.
-This specialized neurologist will evaluate aspects of the patient's life and medical history and perform a complete physical exam.
+They will evaluate your medical history and perform a complete physical exam.
+Your evaluation includes:

 - Behavior assessment